 NFC can be used to initiate higher speed wireless connections for expanded content sharing.

 - Bluetooth: Instant Bluetooth Pairing can save searching, waiting, and entering codes.
 Touch the NFC devices together for instant pairing

 - WiFi: Instant WiFi Configuration can configure a device to a WiFi network automatically.
 Tap an NFC device to an NFC enabled router.

-NFC expands eCommerce opportunities, increases transaction speed and accuracy, while reducing staffing requirements.
-A Personal identification number (PIN) is usually only required for payments over $100 (in Australia) and £15 (in UK).
+NFC expands eCommerce opportunities, increases transaction speed, and accuracy while reducing staffing requirements.
+A Personal identification number (PIN) is usually only required for payments over $100 (in Australia) and £15 (in the UK).